Natal Promise: How many Marriages?

 – When calculating the number of potential marriages for a woman, I look at the applying aspects her natal Sun makes before it leaves a sign.
 The Sun can only apply to the slower moving planets- Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto (Use the Moon for a man)

-3. My first aspect of the Sun is in opposition to Saturn.
+- My first aspect of the Sun is in opposition to Saturn.
 The first partner had Sun/Venus/Mars opp Saturn.
 My Sun makes a second applying aspect to Neptune.
 My present partner has Sun square Neptune, Moon trine Neptune, Neptune in the 1st house.
-My last applying aspect is a trine to Uranus..so I’ll leave this open for future edit perhaps.
+My last applying aspect is a trine to Uranus..so I’ll leave this open for a future update perhaps.